ghaiklor/generator-sails-rest-api/ROADMAP.md

 - [ ] Add **apn** and **gcm** push notifications;
 - [ ] Add social service **Twitter**;
 - [ ] Add support for **Amazon** mailer, **sendmail** mailer;
-- [ ] Sub generators for each service;
 - [ ] Test coverage for all `api` files;

+## Next minor version

+- [ ] Improve stability (too much new features is appears in previous version);
+- [ ] Freeze architecture (only bug-fixes and adding new features);
+- [ ] Make swagger documentation as part of Sails generator;
 - [ ] Add questions list where you can choose which service need to include and copy only needed;
-- [ ] Make swagger documentation as part of Sails generator;

-## Next version

 ## Version 0.5.0 (released)